octex/octex/README.md

 ## Hi there 👋

+I'm octi.
+I love videogames programming and I'm currently working on something.
+I have experience as QA and backend development.
+Nowdays I'm mainly coding on Python but I find always interesting to experiment with different languages all the time :)

+Feel free to use any repo that you may find useful ᕕ(⌐■_■)ᕗ ♪♬

 <!--
 **octex/octex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.